Vector35/binaryninja-api/docs/guide/debugger.md

 Among the menu items, many are debugger control operations.
 They have the same effect as those buttons in the debugger sidebar.

-Besides, there is a `Launch/Connect Settings...` item which will trigger a `Debug Adapter Settings` dialog:
+The `Launch/Connect Settings...` menu item will trigger a `Debug Adapter Settings` dialog:

 ![](../img/debugger/adaptersettings.png)

-Within it, one can select of a DebugAdapter to use, as well as configure useful things like command-line arguments or the working directory.
+Within this dialog, one can select which DebugAdapter to use, as well as configure debugger settings such as command-line arguments or the working directory.

 `Run in Seperate Terminal` will cause the target to run in its own terminal, and the debugger will not be able to monitor its `stdout/stderr`, or send input `stdin`.
 This is suitable when the target sends complex output, and the debugger's console emulator (which is quite basic now) cannot handle it.

 ### Global Area Panels

-The debugger adds three new global area widgets, i.e., target terminal, debugger console, and stack trace.
+The debugger adds three new global area widgets: Target Console (terminal), Debugger Console, and Stack Trace.

-#### Target I/O
+#### Target Console

 ![](../img/debugger/targetterminal.png)

-The `Target I/O` panel simulates a terminal for the target.
+The `Target Console` panel simulates a terminal for the target.
 If the process writes to stdout, the content will be printed here.
-There is a line input at the bottom, and all input to it will be sent to the target's stdin.
+There is an input box at the bottom, and anything entered into it will be sent to the target's stdin.

 Due to a backend limitation, this feature only works on macOS and Linux.
-On Windows, the target always runs in its terminal, and all input/output happens there.
+On Windows, the target always runs in its own external terminal, and all input/output happens there.

 On macOS and Linux, the default setting redirects the stdin/stdout here.
 However, if the user configures the target to run in its terminal (by calling `dbg.request_terminal_emulator = True`), then the stdin/stdout will not be redirected, and need to be accessed in the target's terminal.